-Increase In Cervix Cancer Incidence Among Women Below 50 Years-Of-Age In Sweden.
-Does HPV vaccination play a role?
+Increase In Cervical Cancer Incidence Among Swedish Women Below Age 50: The Role of Human Papillomavirus (HPV) Vaccination

-Lars Andersson, Dept. of Physiology & Pharmacology, Karolinska institutet, SE-171 77 Solna, Sweden e-mail: lars.andersson2@outlook.com Tel.
+Lars Andersson, Dept. of Physiology & Pharmacology, Karolinska Institutet, SE-171 77 Solna, Sweden e-mail: lars.andersson2@outlook.com Tel.
 No.: +46 8 524 800 00

 No competing interest or funding support.
 Similar work has not been submitted elsewhere.

-Abstract The Center for Cervix Cancer Prevention in Sweden has in a year-report (1) noted a large increased incidence of invasive cervix cancer, especially during the two last recorded years, 2014 and 2015.
-I have subgrouped the data according to age, using the statistical database of the National Board of Health and Welfare.
-The increase in cervix cancer incidence was shown to be most prominent in women 20-49 years-of-age while no apparent increase was observed in women above 50 years-of-age.
-It has earlier been noted by the FDA that women exposed to the human papilloma virus (HPV) prior to vaccination had a more unfavorable outcome than placebo controls.
-The possibility that HPV vaccination could play a role for the increase in cervix cancer incidence by activating cervix cancer disease in women previously exposed to HPV is discussed.
+Abstract The Centre for Cervix Cancer Prevention in Sweden has in a year-report (1) noted a large increased incidence of invasive cervical cancer, especially during the two last recorded years, 2014 and 2015.
+I have subgrouped the data according to age, using the same statistical database of the National Board of Health and Welfare as the authors of the above-mentioned report.
+The increase in cervical cancer incidence was shown to be most prominent in women 20-49 years-of-age while no apparent increase was observed in women above 50 years-of-age.
+It has earlier been noted by the FDA that women exposed to the human papilloma virus (HPV) prior to vaccination had an increase in premalignant cell changes compared with placebo controls.
+The possibility that HPV vaccination could play a role for the increase in cervical cancer incidence by causing instead of preventing cervical cancer disease in women previously exposed to HPV is discussed.
+There is a time relationship between start of vaccination and the increase in cervical cancer incidence.
+The HPV vaccines were approved in 2006 and 2007 respectively.
+In 2012-2013 most young girls were vaccinated.

-Main Article The Center for Cervix Cancer Prevention in Sweden has in a year-report (1) noted a large increased incidence of invasive cervix cancer, especially during the two last recorded years, 2014 and 2015.
-A continuing rise of 1.7 % yearly since 2005 has been observed.
-The increase in cervical cancer was
+Introduction The Centre for Cervix Cancer Prevention in Sweden has in a year-report (1) noted a large increased incidence of invasive cervical cancer, especially during the two last recorded years, 2014 and 2015.
+An English translation of the increase in cervical cancer incidence in this report (page 45) is presented in Table 1.

+Table 1.
+Age-standardised Incidence of Invasive Cervical Cancer (Per 100,000 Women)